 Finally Marie-Rose agreed, and with two friends, Melodie Dufresne and Henriette Cere, entered a little home in Longueuil, across the Saint Lawrence River from Montreal.
 With them were 13 young girls already assembled for boarding school.
 Longueuil became her Bethlehem, Nazareth, and Gethsemane.
 Marie-Rose was 32 and would live only six more years—years filled with poverty, trials, sickness, and slander.
 The qualities she had nurtured in her “hidden” life came forward—a strong will, intelligence and common sense, great inner courage, and yet a great deference to directors.
 Thus was born an international congregation of women religious dedicated to education in the faith.

 Marie-Rose was severe with herself and by today’s standards quite strict with her sisters.
 Beneath it all, of course, was an unshakable love of her crucified Savior.

 On her deathbed, the prayers most frequently on her lips were “Jesus, Mary, Joseph!
 Sweet Jesus, I love you.
 Jesus, be to me Jesus!”
 Before she died, Marie-Rose smiled and said to the sister with her, “Your prayers are keeping me here—let me go.”

 Marie-Rose Durocher was beatified in 1982.
-Her Liturgical Feast Day is October 6.
+Her liturgical feast is celebrated on October 6.

 We have seen a great burst of charity, a genuine interest in the poor.
 Countless Christians have experienced a deep form of prayer.
 But penance?
 We squirm when we read of terrible physical penance done by people like Marie-Rose Durocher.
 That is not for most people, of course.
 But the pull of a materialistic culture oriented to pleasure and entertainment is impossible to resist without some form of deliberate and Christ-conscious abstinence.
 That is part of the way to answer Jesus’ call to repent and turn completely to God.